w3f/polkadot-wiki/docs/general/getting-started.md

 OpenGov) to orchestrate decisions, including accessing funds from the [treasury](../learn/learn-polkadot-opengov-treasury.md).
 Technical changes to the protocol's code are enacted and implemented automatically.
 Token holders can cast [direct votes](../learn/learn-polkadot-opengov.md#voting-on-a-referendum), [delegate their voting power](../learn/learn-polkadot-opengov.md#multirole-delegation) to entities and DAOs they trust, and place deposits for their referenda or referenda proposed by others.

 In addition to purchasing coretime and voting in governance, the DOT token gives you the power to participate in Polkadot [staking](../learn/learn-staking.md) and help secure the network.
-For node operators, DOT can also enable you to participate in programs like the [Decentralized Nodes program](https://nodes.web3.foundation/).

 Polkadot's level of abstraction and generalization allows for building applications specific to their use cases, and for those applications to communicate securely, leveraging each